-Last updated on October 13th, 2024
+Last updated on January 8th, 2025

-How to Turn off a Radiator
+How to turn off a radiator

 To turn off a radiator you must close one of the valves at either side of the radiator.
 You can close any of the two valves to turn it off or you can close both valves if you want to remove the radiator.